Matching Bounds: How Choice of Matching Algorithm Impacts Treatment Effects Estimates and What to Do about It: Applications: Additional Information

-We structure all our replication along the code and data file kindly provided by Nielsen et al. We use the author's original R code to perform matching using both p-score nearest neighbor and genetic matching. \\

-To compute Matching Bounds for the replication exercise we start from the matches obtained with genetic matching $\W^{\GM}$ and pscore NN-matching $\W^{\PS}$ and derive values for the balance constraints for the first three moments of the covariate distributions of the control group.
-To compute Matching Bounds we solve the following mixed-integer program, for $A \in \{GM, PS\}$:
+To compute Matching Bounds for the replication exercise, we started from the matches obtained with either genetic matching $\W^{\GM}$ (Application 2) or pscore nearest neighbor-matching $\W^{\PS}$ (Appl.
+1) and derived values for the balance constraints for the first three moments of the covariate distributions of the control group (treatment group for Appl.
+1).
+These were computed using the formula in Eq. \eqref{Eq:Bal:Mom:F4}.
+Additionally, we also impose a caliper on the maximum distance that a control unit (treated in Appl.
+1) can be from its respective matched treatment (control in Appl.
+1).
+This caliper is equal to the distance between the treated (control) unit and its matched counterpart in the data matched by $\GM$ or $\PS$.
+All of these constraint values are scaled by a constant $\epsilon$ that we vary in order to simulate different levels of tolerance for our Matching Bounds.
+When $\epsilon$ is large, then we are more tolerant of matches that are far away from the original ones in terms of the balance constraints just defined.
+To compute Matching Bounds we solved the following mixed-integer program, for $A \in \{GM, PS\}$. and for $M = N^c$ in Appl.
+1 and $M = N^t$ in Appl.
+2:

-We obtain $\W^+_{A}$ by solving the maximization problem and $\W^-_A$ by solving the minimization problem.
-Once the Matching Bounds are obtained we compute the corresponding TE estimates by using the SATT estimator defined in~\eqref{Eq:ATTEst} with each set of weights respectively.
-The results of this computation are those reported in Figure~\ref{Fig:NielsenResults}.
+We obtained $\W^+_{A}$ by solving the maximization problem and $\W^-_A$ by solving the minimization problem.
+Once the Matching Bounds were obtained, we computed the corresponding TE estimates using the SATT estimator defined in~\eqref{Eq:ATTEst} (Appl.
+2) or its correspondent SATC estimator (Appl.
+2).

-The second optimization problem we solve is to generate results in Figures \ref{Fig:BalanceResults} and \ref{Fig:NielsenResults}.
-The full formulation is as follows:

-We constrain the matches with covariate balance levels obtained by running propensity score matching with Nielsen et al.'s original specification.
-To find optimal matches for both programs we optimized a linearly relaxed version of the the problem, where matching indicators $w_{ij}$ are real numbers between 0 and 1.
-Optimal values are then rounded up or down depending on whether they are greater or less than $0.5$.
-Constraints are slightly violated due to this, but resulting groups are still balanced.
-Estimates obtained when fractional weights that are fully compliant with the constraints are used are essentially the same as those obtained when weights are rounded to make integer matches.